Duvancamil0/Thesis/chapters_code/Chapter_4/README.md

   - Synthesized data files.
   - Python scripts (`CTGAN.py`, `TVAE.py`) for creating synthetic data using CTGAN and TVAE.
   - A JSON file with the metadata of the datasets to perform data synthetization.

-  - A folder names `Augmented`, which houses all the augmented datasets and Python scripts for calculating the similarities.
+- A folder named `Augmented`, which houses all the augmented datasets and Python scripts for calculating the similarities.

 ## Code
 All the code in this repository is written in Python and R, with a focus on clarity and simplicity.